 When people clean their ears, they often use tools like cotton swabs.
 They’re commonly used, easy to obtain and they’re available in virtually every health store.
 However, people don’t realize that using cotton swabs often means that they’re pushing the earwax back into their ear, potentially causing even more buildup that could lead to further ear issues.

 If you want to protect your ears and reduce the potential of having your ears damaged, then you may want to visit your audiologist to have your ears cleaned by a professional.
-Consider the following three reasons for visiting an audiologist for a professional ear cleaning.
+Consider the following 3 Reasons to Have Your Ears Professionally Cleaned with visiting an audiologist for a hearing examination.

 1. You’ll get a proper clean that won’t damage your hearing